Extra

 Rebase (or Rebasing)

 A rebase refers to a mechanism used to adjust a price-elastic token to be equivalent in value to another asset it is based on.
 This adjustment occurs automatically if a market is perfect and all inequalities are arbitraged out.
-Otherwise, rebasing mechanisms are used to accommodate a token’s price fluctuations e.g in response to rewards for a staked asset.
+Otherwise, rebasing mechanisms are used to accommodate a token’s price fluctuations, for example, in response to rewards for a staked asset.
 This adjustment is known as a rebase mechanism.

 Scalability Trilemma